wp-plugins/cleverwise-share-files/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 1.9 =
-Background code edits to reduce notice messages in server logs.
+If there are no file sections in "Settings" an invalid error message was displayed.